Scorpiooox/animations/README.md

 # animation_playaround

-I was playing around with different animations effects.# animations
+I was playing around with the different animations effects that i have recently learned.